 Our conditioned self is the source of a lot of stress and suffering in our lives, and we have our true self, which is the essence of who we are.

-Our true self is energized by the soul and who we are meant to become.
-The more estranged we are from our true selves, the more we’ll be disconnected from inner peace and contentment and experience soul hunger.
+The soul energizes our true self and who we are meant to become.
+The more estranged we are from our true selves, we’ll be disconnected from inner peace and contentment and experience soul hunger.